KankakeeCommunityCollege/coronavirus/_accordions/american-rescue-plan-ARP-act.md

 ##### What are the deadlines to apply?
 {: .typography__h5}

-The deadline to apply is Jan.
+The deadline to apply was Jan.
 28, 2022.
-Until that time, funding will be distributed on a first come, first served basis or until funding is exhausted.

 ### ARP Reporting
 {: .typography__h3.links__offset}